 Israel’s Gabi Ashkenazi and his UAE counterpart Sheikh Abdullah bin Zayed al-Nahyan bumped elbows in line with measures to halt the spread of the coronavirus, as they met face-to-face for the first time after their countries, once longtime foes, signed a US-brokered deal in mid-September to normalise relations.

 Accompanied by their host, German Foreign Minister Heiko Maas, the pair walked through the sombre monument, a vast undulating labyrinth of more than 2,700 grey concrete blocks spread over an area equivalent to three football fields.

 It commemorates the slaughter of six million Jews by Adolf Hitler’s Nazi regime.

 The visit by Sheikh Abdullah to the Holocaust Memorial is a highly symbolic step, marking the shift in attitudes in the Arab world towards Israel and Jews.

 Political conflicts have led to fierce tensions between Islam and Judaism and Holocaust denial is rampant in many Arab countries.

 Maas called it “a great honour that the Israeli and Emirati foreign ministers picked Berlin as the site for their historic first meeting.

 “The most important currency in diplomacy is trust and I am personally thankful to both my colleagues that they are placing this trust in Germany.”

-“This opportunity must be seized,” said Maas, whose country currently holds the presidency of the EU, voicing the readiness of the bloc to help.
+“This opportunity must be seized,” he said, voicing the readiness of the European Union to help.